alberttgomes/react-native-learn/README.md

-repository to pratices and tracks of react native and expo, university catolica
+repository to practices and tracks of react native and expo, university catolica